imjoseangel/sandbox/kubernetes/netdebug/README.md

 By default, there are three or more search Domains in a Kubernetes configuration.
 The example above comes from a Minikube Cluster with three local search domains specified.

 Take a look also at the `ndots:5` option.
-It is important how both `search` and `ndots` settings work together.
+It is important to understand, how both `search` and `ndots` settings work together.

 To understand both concepts, we can refer to the [resolv.conf(5) Linux man page](https://man7.org/linux/man-pages/man5/resolv.conf.5.html)